Where to stay in Alice Springs

 BEST: Alice’s Secret Travellers Inn

-In a convenient location, Alice’s Secret Travellers Inn has a relaxed vibe, outdoor space, and can book good tours for you.
+In a convenient location, Alice’s Secret Travellers Inn has a relaxed vibe, and outdoor space, and can book good tours for you.

 Alice Springs YHA

-One of the fun things about the Alice Springs YHA is that it’s set within a historic outdoor cinema – but it’s also got a pool, bbq, and a great location.
+One of the fun things about the Alice Springs YHA is that it’s set within a historic outdoor cinema – but it’s also got a pool, BBQ, and a great location.

 Alice Lodge Backpackers